 Kiri (w/t) is a new 4-part state of the nation mystery for Channel 4, and the latest collaboration between The Forge and the multi-award winning screenwriter Jack Thorne.
 Written by Jack Thorne and Rachel De-Lahay, and directed by Euros Lyn, Kiri tells the story of the fallout which follows the disappearance of a young black girl – Kiri.

-The highly topical mini-series examines the impact, both public and private, of Kiri’s imminent adoption by her white foster family, her relationship with her biological family, and the police investigation into her death.
-The drama examines each of the characters most closely connected to Kiri in turn, starting with her experienced and dedicated social worker, Miriam, who is dragged through the mud by the press and scapegoated for Kiri’s death.
-As the investigation works towards the truth about Kiri’s tragic death, the secrets at the heart of two very different families – one white, one black – begin to bubble to the surface, challenging our assumptions and shedding new light on the case.
+The highly topical mini-series examines the impact, both public and private, of Kiri’s imminent adoption by her white foster family, her relationship with her biological family, and the police investigation which ensues.
+The drama examines each of the characters most closely connected to Kiri in turn, starting with her experienced and dedicated social worker, Miriam, who is dragged through the mud by the press and scapegoated for Kiri’s disappearance.
+As the investigation works towards the truth about Kiri, the secrets at the heart of two very different families – one white, one black – begin to bubble to the surface, challenging our assumptions and shedding new light on the case.

 At its heart, Kiri is a story about parenting, how we treat our children, our toxic media culture, and race.
 It’s a story for our times, a mini-series which gets under the skin of a divided modern Britain.
 And all the way through, the same questions persist: What did happen to Kiri?
 And who’s to blame?